As of August 2020, people who have been shielding in England, Scotland, Wales and Northern Ireland no longer need to do so.

 NHS Responder Programme

-The NHS Volunteer Responders programme will also continue to run in England after 1 August for those who need help with shopping, a prescription collection, transport to a medical appointment or who want a friendly chat.
-Either visit their website or call 0808 196 3646 for more information.
+The NHS Volunteer Responders programme is continuing to run in England for those who need help with shopping, a prescription collection, transport to a medical appointment or who want a friendly chat.
+Call 0808 196 3646 for more information.

-The Scottish Government will continue to support those who have been advised to shield until 31 July.
-This includes:
+The Scottish Government will continue to support people who have been shielding now that it has been paused.

 If you need urgent help and have no other means of support, you should contact your local authority to find out what support services are available in your area.